Common Ground Country Fair: History

 The fair began in 1977 in Litchfield, Maine.
 In 1981, it moved to Windsor, Maine and in 1996, MOFGA purchased 200 acres in Unity, Maine, where the fair now takes place yearly.

 The first fair was held at the Litchfield Fairgrounds as a fundraiser for MOFGA.
 It raised $22,000.
 In 2016, a Portland Press Herald article about the fair's history said: A very small item about the first Common Ground Country Fair ran in the Portland Press Herald on Sept.
 2, 1977 under the headline “Fair to Have Extra Features.”
 The “few touches” that would make the fair “a cut above the traditional” were “a roster of speakers that includes Helen and Scott Nearing, renowned homesteaders and authors.”
 The story is 102 words long, which suggests that editors at the Press Herald had limited expectations for the future of the Common Ground Country Fair.In the Nov.-Dec.
 1977 Maine Organic Farmer & Gardner magazine, Lloyd Ferris wrote:The Common Ground Country Fair was really too big to define in words.
 One is left with a lot of pleasant memory pictures; a lot of good thoughts.
 I will never forget, for instance, that incredible tent that looked a bit like an Egyptian pyramid or a star.
 And what food there was beneath it: The Strong Brothers’ egg rolls for which people lined up 50 deep, the Hungry Hunza sandwiches loaded with cheeses and sprouts and other good things, Mary’s home-made ice cream with hot apples, Krystina’s delightful bakery goods and that fine swichel (if I’m spelling it right) cooked up by the Sagadahoc County Chapter of MOFGA.
 It was a kind of hot cider mixture, they told me, consumed by workers long ago during haying season.In 1989, Hurricane Hugo flooded the fairgrounds and delayed the Saturday opening.

 In 2008, MOFGA installed water bottle filling stations to test the viability of no longer offering the sale of bottled water.
 The test run was deemed a success and the sale and use of bottled water wasn't offered the following year.

 Coffee sales were not offered at the fair for many decades.
 By 2011 vendors could sell organic, fair-trade coffee.

 For the first time in 2017, the fair was powered entirely by alternative sources, including a 102-Kilowatt solar array, a series of heat pumps and a small wind turbine.

 In May 2020, MOFGA announced the fair wouldn't take place for the first time since its inception due to the COVID-19 pandemic.
 Fair director April Bouchard said in a statement the cancellation "allows us to begin planning a marquee virtual event."

+Turnout for the fair had been falling in the years before the Covid pandemic, but has since rebounded and reached an all-time high of more than 70,000 attendees in 2024.